 I’m starting with a question:

-a) provide a more representative and respectful coverage of the Middle Ages
+a) a more representative and respectful understanding of the Middle Ages and its people

-b) result in students gaining more accurate and deeper knowledge of the period, including a stronger sense of the chronological outline
+b) more accurate and deeper knowledge of the period, including a stronger sense of the chronological outline

-1. Publish discussion articles exploring contextual ideas and issues, necessary precursors to the development of resources.
+1. Articles exploring planning issues, necessary precursors to the development of resources.

-2. Publish the results of Jason Todd’s research into students’ preconceptions of the period and its people.
+2. The results of Jason Todd’s research into students’ preconceptions of the period and its people.
 This research will underpin the resources and schemes of work to be developed.

-All the material will be published on here on www.thinkinghistory.co.uk and will be free of charge.
+All the material will be published here on www.thinkinghistory.co.uk and will be free of charge.

-This is not a funded project and there’s no team of people involved – it’s simply my own exploration of an issue I’ve been interested in for years but haven’t had time to work on until now.
-I don’t have a rigid schedule but do have an outline plan with generous deadlines, a guide so I can chart progress, not a set of promises to others.
-I reserve the right to wander off down byways as I bump into interesting books or the work of historians I haven’t read before!
+This is not a funded project and there’s no team of people involved – it’s simply my own exploration of an issue I’ve been interested in for many years but haven’t had time to work on until now.
+I don’t have a closely-defined schedule – just an outline plan, a guide so I can chart my progress, not a set of promises to others.
+I reserve the right to wander off down byways as I bump into interesting books I haven’t read before!
 This project will only work if I approach it in a relaxed and exploratory way.

-Whether it does work, of course, remains to be seen but I’m enjoying the inventiveness and creativity - and reading lots of medieval history.
+Whether it does work, of course, remains to be seen but I’m enjoying the inventiveness and creativity, the playfulness of trying something different - and reading lots of medieval history.

 Constructive feedback is always welcome, particularly anything that will help other teachers.